CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/01-benefits.md

 - Identify key trade-offs in data architecture.
 - "Recall existing data models: table, relational data, hierarchical, networked."
 - Recognize tidy data.
+- Create conceptual and logical model of data product.
+- Create UML for simple relational data.
 keypoints:
 - Make plans that are fit for purpose and execute them.
 - Architecture for analysis differs from architecture in production.